Pergih/Nasa2025/presentation/demo-script.md

 **Action**: Click on a Jupiter image to open it in the viewer

-**Script**: *"Our advanced image viewer lets you explore these high-resolution NASA images like never before."*
+**Script**: *"Our advanced image viewer lets you explore these detailed mission images."*

 **Action**: Scroll to zoom in, drag to pan around the image

 **"Scroll to zoom, drag to pan.
-This is a real image from the Cassini mission - you can see Saturn's rings in incredible detail that only satellites can capture."**
+Here we can see Jupiter from different mission perspectives - Voyager's Great Red Spot discovery, Juno's polar cyclones, infrared heat signatures, and Hubble's aurora observations."**

 **Action**: Click "Fit" button, then "Full" for fullscreen